Binggrae

-Binggrae Co., Ltd. (Korean: 빙그레), is a South Korean food and beverage corporation that manufactures ice cream, milk products, and snacks.
+Binggrae Co., Ltd. (Korean: 빙그레), is a South Korean multinational food and beverage corporation that manufactures ice cream, milk products, and snacks.
 Binggrae was founded in 1967 by Hong Soon-ji as Daeil Corporation (Korean: 대일양행; Hanja: 對日洋行).
 The B in the Binggrae Logo is modeled after a heart.

 History

 1960–1999

-Hong Soon-ji (Korean: 홍순지) founded Daeil Corporation on September 13, 1967.
+Hong Soon-ji (Korean: 홍순지) founded Daeil Corporation on 13 September 1967.
 Hong had founded the company with experience from making ice cream in Vietnam and selling it to the U.S. military in the 1960s.
 In 1971, Hong changed the name of the company to Daeil Dairy.
 In 1972, Daeil Dairy made a technological partnership with Foremost McKesson Inc., a company based in the United States.
-Due to handling issues, the Korea Explosives Group (later known as the Hanwha group) acquired Daeil Dairy in 1973.
+Due to handling issues, the Korea Explosives Group (later known as the Hanwha Group) acquired Daeil Dairy in 1973.
 Donong Plant 1 was also completed in Namyangju in 1973.
 In 1974, Binggrae's first mainstream products were released.
 Together (투게더), the first carton ice cream product made from raw milk in Korea was released in January of that year, and Banana Flavored Milk (바나나 맛 우유), a milk beverage was released in June.
 Starting in 1977, Daeil entered the fermented milk business (yogurt).
 In 1976, the partnership with Foremost Inc. ended, and the trademark was changed to Binggrae due to the Korean Language Purification Movement.
 In 1978, Daeil was listed on the Korea Stock Exchange.
 In 1982, Daeil Dairies was then renamed to Binggrae.
 The Gimhae Plant was completed in 1982.
 In 1984, Binggrae made a partnership with Nissin Foods to develop instant ramen, subsequently releasing urijib (우리집) ramen in 1986.
 In 1987, Binggrae opened the Binggrae Food Research Center and was designated as the official ice cream for the 1988 Seoul Olympics.
 In 1991, Ssamanco (싸만코), an ice cream version of bungeo-ppang that contains red beans was released.
 Binggrae declared independence from the Hanwha group in 1992.
 In January of that year, Melona (메로나, Pronounced Merona), a creamy melon ice cream was released.
 In 1993, Binggrae was designated as the official ramen and ice cream supplier of the Daejeon Expo.